 Water Soluble CBD: Is Nano CBD a breakthrough, or a fad?

-If you keep up with the hemp or cannabis industry, you may have heard cannabis connoisseur Tommy Chong urge you to “throw away your CBD.”
-But why would such a prominent cannabis advocate say this?
-His answer – water soluble CBD.
+If you keep up with the hemp industry, you may have heard connoisseur Tommy Chong urge you to “throw away your CBD.”
+But why would such a prominent advocate of this plant say this?
+His answer - water soluble CBD.

 What is Water Soluble CBD